trevorbicewebdesign/Mothership/README.md

 ```

 ### Invoice Lifecycle Status Levels
 Invoices that are set from `Draft` to `Opened` will have their `Locked` status set to true.
 Opened invoices should not be modified.
+Invoices that are in a `Locked` state can be `Unlocked` if it is necessary to override for some reason.

 - **Draft**: The invoice is being created and is not yet finalized.
 - **Opened**: The invoice has been finalized and sent to the client and is awaiting payment.